 - Researching the situation in the desired market segment, studying competitors and the characteristics of potential customers.

-- Drawing up a strategy for the development and deployment of the product based on the data obtained the formulation of goals.
+- Drawing up a strategy for developing and deploying the product based on the data obtained and the formulation of goals.

 - Building a scheme for exchanging information between different company departments, coordinating the development, and laying out the necessary actions, taking into account customer feedback.

 Tactical maneuvering tracking details and nuances are not the tasks of these specialists.
 Instead, they deal with larger issues and show attention to the consumer to determine the direction of product improvement.
 Why?
 The technology industry is brimming with innovations that are crowding out obsolete offerings.
 Therefore, understanding customer needs and striving to provide customized solutions is the main task of product management.